aaron-613/solace-logging-config/README.md

 Quickly deploy a logging server for Solace in AWS **_for free_**!
 Using one of the "free-tier" EC2 instances (e.g. t2.micro).
 1. Boot / deploy an EC2 instance with Amazon Linux 2 AMI (HVM)
      1. Edit the security group rules: add a TCP Custom rule for ports 51400-51422, from any Source: 0.0.0.0/0
      1. Once it's launched, take note of your EC2 instance Public IP address, we'll need this later
 1. Login to EC2 instance using your generated key: `ssh -i <keyfile> ec2-user@<pubic-ip-addr>`
+     1. Probably best practice to do a `sudo yum update` and `sudo yum upgrade`
-1. Clone or download this repo:
+3. Clone or download this repo:
 ```
 git clone https://github.com/aaron-613/solace-logging-config.git
  ** OR **